strawberry-jam-cabal/gpt-mtg/README.md

 ## TODO:
-- Update the readme to reflect the decision to use mtgencode instead of my home built solution
 - figure out how to get allsets.json and parse it using mtgencode
 - figure out how to use decode to mse to get mse parseable cards
 - Figure out how to use mse to generate new cards.